Neighborhoods/Oakridge

 Queen Elizabeth Park

-Vancouver's second-most visited park, just one block from Oakridge.
-Stunning city views, the Bloedel Conservatory, rose gardens, and seasonal gardens.
-A true gem for daily walks or weekend picnics.
+Vancouver's second-most visited park, one block away.
+City views, the Bloedel Conservatory, rose gardens, and seasonal gardens.

 Langara Golf Course

-An 18-hole public golf course with perimeter walking, jogging, and dog-walking trails that loop the entire course.
-Perfect for morning runs or evening strolls.
+18-hole public course with perimeter walking, jogging, and dog-walking trails.

 Columbia Park & Tisdall Park

-Neighborhood parks with playgrounds, sports fields, and community gathering spaces within easy walking distance.
+Neighbourhood parks with playgrounds, sports fields, and gathering spaces.

 Oakridge Park (Coming 2026)

-The crown jewel — a 9-acre public park as part of the Oakridge Park redevelopment.
-Will include playgrounds, playing fields, a woodland area, community garden, concert stages, yoga platforms, and a running loop.
+A 9-acre public park with playgrounds, playing fields, woodland, community garden, concert stages, yoga platforms, and a running loop.

 Schools & Education